One sage likens the editor’s task to the Hippocratic Oath – do no harm.

 Levels of Editing

-Editing is not a one-size-fits all proposition.
-Most publishers recognize four levels of editing:
+Editing is not a one size fits all proposition.
+Most publishers recognized four levels of editing.

 Big Picture - Developmental Editing